Banner graphic for SafeWise's Australian health insurance comparison

 With the shift towards software-as-a-service subscriptions, there was a time when Microsoft devs were saying that Windows 10 would be the last release, assumedly treating Windows 10 as a service that would be updated and monetised in other ways outside of core OS updates.
 After all, for the first year of release, Microsoft was giving Windows 10 away for free to get users into the latest OS ecosystem.

-If the incredibly popular gaming digital platform Steam is any indication, there are still lots of Windows 10 users out there, with close to 54% of users on Windows 10 PCs.
+If the incredibly popular gaming digital platform Steam is any indication, there are still lots of Windows 10 users out there, with close to 49% of users on Windows 10 PCs as of July 2024.

 So, the idea of Windows 10 as the last Windows is no longer part of the plan, but while it looks different on the surface, Windows 10 devotees can still mercifully configure some of Windows 11’s bigger changes to have a user interface that looks familiar.

-At the time of updating this article, Windows 11 was only available for purchase via two ways.
-First, by purchasing a new laptop or desktop PC with Windows 11 preinstalled and, second, by purchasing an original equipment manufacturer (OEM) version of Windows 11.
-The latter option may mean you have to purchase additional computer hardware to qualify for the OEM purchase.
+2. By purchasing an original equipment manufacturer (OEM) version of Windows 11.
+This option may mean you have to purchase additional computer hardware to qualify for the OEM purchase.

 Windows 10 vs Windows 11: Top-level features